 Trail runners and ‘hashers’ in Gasing Hill

-A common sight in the Bukit Gasing forest, are trail markers left by various trail running groups and hasher clubs.
-Although generally made of paper, there's clearly a lot of groups that do trail running in Bukit Gasing.
-One might wonder when the trail markers would start to qualify as litter.
+A common sight in the Bukit Gasing forest are trail markers left by various trail running groups and hasher clubs.
+Although generally made of paper, there’s clearly a lot of groups that do trail running in Bukit Gasing.
+One might wonder at what point the trail markers would start to qualify as litter.

-I also saw signs posted on trees which seemed to be more of an amenity rather than ad hoc bills, providing the QR code for the trail map of Bukit Gasing.
-While not strictly necessary for this particular forest, it was unexpectedly '21st century'.
+I also saw signs posted on trees which seemed to be an amenity rather than ad hoc bills, providing the QR code for the trail map of Bukit Gasing.
+While not strictly necessary for this particular forest, it was unexpectedly 21st century.

-(In hindsight, it's also probably a better local solution considering the low maintenance culture but high mobile data penetration in Malaysia.
-A digital map accessed from the internet does not suffer from the elements and requires no physical upkeep).
+In hindsight, such a digital map is also probably a better local solution considering our low maintenance culture but high mobile data penetration.
+A digital map accessed from the internet does not suffer from the elements and requires no physical upkeep.

 Humidity in Gasing Hill forest

 The terrain in Bukit Gasing is varied.
 The trails are sometimes steep and sometimes even.
 It can even descend into little creek beds.

 I went on a morning following a night of rain.
 Malaysia is exceptionally humid generally to begin with (usually over 80%), but the very air was almost wet on the skin within the forest thickets, and especially close to the stream.
 It dampened the late morning heat somewhat, and I was glad for it.